Haverfordwest: Three die on paddleboarding river trip

 The exact circumstances surrounding the incident are still being investigated.

+The Met Office has withdrawn a warning for more rain across south Wales on Sunday, following a yellow warning that was in place until Saturday morning.

+But flood alerts remain in place on rivers in Pembrokeshire, including the eastern and western Cleddau catchment areas, following days of heavy rain.

-A total of 20 police officers, as well as 30 firefighters from Mid and West Wales Fire and Rescue Service, including specialist water rescue technicians, were involved in the rescue.
+More than 20 police officers, as well as 30 firefighters from Mid and West Wales Fire and Rescue Service, including specialist water rescue technicians, were involved in the rescue.

-Two fire services boats helped with bank and river searches, which also involved Coastguard teams.
+Two fire services boats helped with bank and river searches, which also involved Coastguard teams and helicopters.

+The Welsh Ambulance Service also sent several ambulances to the scene and ferried the injured woman to nearby Withybush Hospital.

 Det Ch Insp Jonathan Rees said his thoughts were with the loved ones of those involved and he thanked emergency service colleagues for their support.